 Listing 19-30: Implementing the OutlinePrint trait that requires the functionality from Display

-Because we’ve specified that OutlinePrint requires the Display trait, we can use the to_string function that’s automatically implemented for any type that implements Display.
-If we tried to use to_string without adding: Display after the trait name we’d get an error saying that no method named to_string was found for the type &Self in the current scope.
+Because we’ve specified that OutlinePrint requires the Display trait, we can use the to_string function that is automatically implemented for any type that implements Display.
+If we tried to use to_string without adding: Display after the trait name, we’d get an error saying that no method named to_string was found for the type &Self in the current scope.

-Let’s see what happens if we try to implement OutlinePrint on a type that doesn’t implement Display, such as the Point struct:
+Let’s see what happens when we try to implement OutlinePrint on a type that doesn’t implement Display, such as the Point struct:

-Filename: src/main.rs
+src/main.rs

 struct Point {